Have you been looking for fun and unique ways to incorporate geography for kids into your learning?

 If you have younger kids, you may want to start with something like this Kids Interactive Talking World Map.

-Kids can push the map and hear over 1000 facts, quizzes, and games.
+Kids can push the map and hear over 1000 facts, quizzes, and games, and interesting geography facts about the world.

 This world geography learning globe has a BlueTooth pen that gives audible learning content about continents, cultures, countries, games and more.